 Managing your research identity is an important part of maintaining and safeguarding your professional profile.
 Managing your research identity will help to ensure that your research:

 While the use of author identifiers has been most prevalent in the sciences, it is also becoming more common in the humanities.

-ORCID, Scopus Author Identifier and ResearcherID are free author identification systems that enable author recognition across different databases, countries and languages.
+ORCID, Scopus Author Identifier and ResearcherID are the most well-known author identification systems that enable author recognition across different databases, countries and languages.
 These systems provide you with a place where you can manage your research identity and share your professional information.